2016–17 Big Bash League season

 The 2016–17 Big Bash League season or BBL|06 was the sixth season of the KFC Big Bash League, the professional men's Twenty20 domestic cricket competition in Australia.
 The tournament ran from 20 December 2016 to 28 January 2017.
-The format of the tournament was identical to previous seasons.
-Each team played eight group stage matches, four at home and four away, before the top four ranked teams progressed to the Semi-finals.
+The format of the tournament was identical to previous seasons with each team played eight group-stage matches, four at home and four away, before the top four ranked teams progressed to the semi-finals.

-The BBL title was won by the Perth Scorchers, who defeated the Sydney Sixers by nine wickets in the final to claim their third title.
-Chris Lynn of the Brisbane Heat was named player of the tournament for the second consecutive season, scoring 309 runs from just five matches.
-The leading run-scorer was Ben Dunk of the Adelaide Strikers, who scored 364 runs over the season.
-The leading wicket-taker was Sean Abbott of the Sixers, who took 20 wickets from ten matches.
+Perth Scorchers won the title, defeating Sydney Sixers by nine wickets in the final to claim their third title.
+Chris Lynn of Brisbane Heat was named player of the tournament for the second consecutive season, scoring 309 runs from just five matches.
+The leading run-scorer was Ben Dunk of Adelaide Strikers, who scored 364 runs over the season.
+The leading wicket-taker was Sean Abbott of Sydney Sixers, who took 20 wickets from ten matches.
 He was also named the best player under 25 in the tournament.